-Ohio State Football Game Day
+Ohio State Game Day

-To get to December and beyond, the team and university is asking all fans to stay vigilant with safety protocols that have been in place since the start of the pandemic – Together As Buckeyes, let’s tackle COVID-19.
+All Buckeyes are asked to stay vigilant with safety protocols that have been in place since the start of the pandemic – Together As Buckeyes, let’s tackle COVID-19.

 Every Game is a Home Game